 Please be certain that you have a mutual agreement and understanding with your Recommenders prior to submitting their information into the system.
-You are responsible for ensuring that the proper number of recommendation letters are submitted on your behalf.
+You are responsible for ensuring that three recommendation letters are submitted on your behalf.
 The Graduate Education Application Portal will keep you apprised of the status of your requests for letters of recommendation.
 You may need to follow up with your recommenders regarding missing letters to complete your application.
 If they do not recall receiving an e-mail, have them search for a message from firstname.lastname@example.org.
 Request the letters early in the application process.

 3. Graduate Record Examination (GRE)

 Applicants need to submit their official results of the GRE General Test (taken within the past five years).
 Official test results need to be sent to institution code 1465.
 It is best to select MSU at the time you take the exam; otherwise there may be a fee to have your scores sent.
 GRE scheduling is quite convenient and results are immediate, when taken on the computer.
 You can explore the GRE website for testing and scheduling information.
-To expedite the application process, particularly if the application deadline is drawing near, upload a copy of your student issued results (must include raw scores and percentiles for all 3 tests) to the Portal or e-mail the report to the Program Secretary.
+To expedite the application process, particularly if the application deadline is drawing near, upload a copy of your student issued results (must include raw scores and percentiles for all 3 tests) to the Portal as a supplemental item.

-NOTE: The Graduate Education Application Portal will display a date when MSU has received your official scores.
+NOTE: The Graduate Education Application Portal will display a date when MSU receives your official scores.